lhwitherspoon/frontend-nanodegree-arcade-game/README.md

 * To load the game, go to https://lhwitherspoon.github.io/frontend-nanodegree-arcade-game/.
 * The bugs will start moving when you open up the link.
 * After winning or losing, refresh the browser window to reload the game, using the `REFRESH` symbol &#10227; on your browser.
-(If you do not see this symbol, check your browser's help documentation )
+(If you do not see this symbol, check your browser's help documentation.

 ### Playing the Game: